sterbini/madxp/README.md

 # madxp
-A simple package for augmented MADX syntax using python and markdown
+A simple package for *augmented* MADX syntax using python and markdown.

+We propose an augmented MADX syntax with three-fold objective:
+1. to stay fully compatible with the standard MADX syntax and mask/macro file structure,
+2. to produce agile documentation from MADX files using markdown approach,
+3. to run python within the MADX code to improving debugging capability (and scripting flexibility).

+We will show how to install the package and a simple example to discuss the conventions used in the augmented MADX syntax.

 ## Install the package
 You can install the package, for instance on the SWAN terminal (www.swan.cern.ch), using: